miso-lims/miso-lims/docs/user_manual/requisitions.md

 an assay, which details the intended work and quality control requirements.
 There is also a "stopped" flag on requisitions that may be used to indicate that no further work should be done on the case.

-If you are using detailed sample mode, all samples in a requisition must belong to the same identity.

 ## Requisitions List

 To get to the Requisitions list page, click "Requisitions" in the Preparation list in the menu on the left side of the